defunct-username/Dwarf2DataUtility/readme.txt

 Launch the application by running python main.py.
 Use the GUI to navigate through various functions like selecting root directories, renaming files and directories, and deleting unwanted folders.
 Contributing

-Contributions to the Mini Observatory Data Manager are welcome!
-Please read our contributing guidelines to get started.
 License

 This project is licensed under the MIT License.